kohlmann0/kohlmann0.github.io/content/about.md

 ---
 title: "About"
 date: 2018-01-27T18:59:51-06:00
-draft: true
+draft: false
 sideBarTitle: "About Page"
 ---

-Welcome!
-I'm currently a Software Developer based in the Milwauke, Wisconsin, USA area.
-My main focus these days is enterprise backend web development, for my employer [Trisept Solutions.](https://www.triseptsolutions.com/)
+Michael is currently a Software Developer based out of Milwauke, Wisconsin, USA.
+His day-to-day development is enterprise backend web development, for [Trisept Solutions.](https://www.triseptsolutions.com/)

-At previous positions, I worked as an Industrial Automation Engineer designing, installing and programming factory assembly lines and robots.
+* Previously, he worked as an Industrial Automation Engineer designing, installing and programming factory assembly lines and robots.
-As a Mechanical Engineer, I designed custom components in steel, aluminum, and plastics to be machined, formed, molded, and welded.
+* As a Mechanical Engineer, he designed one-off custom parts and prototypes in steel, aluminum, and plastics to be machined, formed, molded, and welded.
-As a Solidworks Instructor, I taught new users how to design components in 3D CAD software.
+* As a Solidworks Instructor, he taught new users how to design parts and assemblies in 3D drafting software.

-With all that experience in automation, you might ask how/why I switched to Web Development...
+### Why the switch from mechanical engineering to software development? ###
-The truth is, I still love that side too, I'm quite good at it... but mixing the mechanical side with the programming and controls side, is the direction I am headed.
-For now, I am quite happy learning all the new technologies that are involved.
+The truth is, I'm a roboticist at heart, and I still love the mechanical side too, I'm quite good at it... but I wanted to get more involved in artificial intelligence, and for that I needed more programming experience.
+Mixing the mechanical side with the programming and controls side, is the direction I am headed.
+For now, I am quite happy learning all the new modern technologies.
 Cloud computing, Machine learning, Vision processing, Path planning and Obstacle avoidance... these are the next areas of interest to me.
-I'm not quite there yet, but am super excited to get my foot in the door.
+I'm not quite there yet, but am super excited to be "on the path".